• Skip to primary navigation

 The blade doesn’t come sharpened.
 Plus, you cannot switch the blades if it breaks.
 The single mold plastic shield holds the blade within it.

-Still, these are one of the rare single edge blades.
+Still, these are rare single edge blades.
 If your baby girl can take it, her balance will be much better in the future.

 Tongue